auth0/auth0-PHP/README.md

     throw new Exception("This invitation isn't intended for this service.
 Please have your administrator check the service configuration and request a new invitation.");
   }

-  // Redirect to Universal Login using the emailed invitation
+  // Redirect to Universal Login using the emailed invitation code and Organization Id
   $auth0->login([
     'invitation' => $invite->invitation,
     'organization' => $invite->organization,